Ja'Marr Chase Player Prop Bets for NFL Week 12 | Cincinnati vs. Pittsburgh 11/28/2021

 Season Stats

-- Chase has hauled in 47 balls, with a team-best 867 receiving yards plus eight touchdowns.
-He has been targeted 79 times, and is averaging 86.7 yards per game.
+- Chase has been targeted 79 times and has 47 catches, leading the Bengals with 867 receiving yards (86.7 ypg) plus eight touchdowns.

-- So far this season, 24.8% of the 319 passes thrown by his team have gone Chase's way.

-- Chase has seen the ball thrown his way nine times in the red zone this season, 25.0% of his team's 36 red zone pass attempts.
+- Chase (nine red zone targets) has been the recipient of 25.0% of his team's 36 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Chase's matchup with the Steelers.